-Regardless of the consumption method, relief from nausea is immediate for most people.
+Regardless of the consumption method, most people immediately feel relief from nausea.
 Researchers at the University of New Mexico reported that more than 96% of individuals in one study experienced relief from nausea within an hour of consuming cannabis.
 Flower and concentrates were the most effective products for the 2,220 people who participated in the study.
 Not surprisingly, edibles were found to be the least effective.

 Best Strains for Nausea

 These eight strains (cultivars) have been effective for some medical users seeking relief from nausea and vomiting.
 Whether you want a lift after a bout with nausea or need to unwind, these strains offer distinct benefits.